isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev.rst

 ===  ==================  =======

-In order to avoid mutation overlaps due to simply having a large number of mutations, we'll remove UCEC from our sample pairings.

 ------------------

-OK, let's compute a Jaccard index between all the TCGA samples!
+OK, let's compute a Jaccard index across all samples in a few selected tumor-specific projects.
 Look for how the 'array' gets used.

 .. code-block:: sql